silkskier/glspeaks/README.md

 cmake .
 make
 sudo make install
+cd plots
+make
+sudo make install
 rm -r ~/glspeaks
 ```
-##### For version 1.0.0 and later main package will switch to GNU Guix (a distribution-agnostic package manager).
-[PPA for x86-64 Debian-based systems](https://silkskier.github.io/ppa/), as well as static executable with installer script for incompatible distros and FreeBSD, will be available as an alternative.
+##### For version 1.0.0 and later [PPA for x86-64 Debian-based systems](https://silkskier.github.io/ppa/), as well as static executable with installer script for incompatible distros and FreeBSD, will be available as an alternative.
 Windows binary currently does not hold a high priority due to performance loss in comparison to running Linux binary with WSL2 as well, as simple compilation failure (caused by std::thread) happening during attempted compilation with MinGW-w64.

 ICPX (Intel oneAPI C++ Compiler) is a recommended compiler choice due to measured significant performance advantage over alternatives, however, g++ with O3 optimization level can be used to reduce output binary size from ~ 500 kB to less than 200 kB at a cost of ~15% increase of execution time.